aspatti1257/CellLineAnalyzer/README.md

 `data_split`*: Optional float between 0 and 1, representing how much data should be held out for each Monte Carlo
               subsampling.
 Defaults to 0.8.

+`outer_monte_carlo_permutations`*: Integer representing the number of Monte Carlo outer subsamples to do for
+                                   hyperparameter optimization.
+Defaults to 10.

-`monte_carlo_permutations`*: Integer representing the number of Monte Carlo subsamples to do for hyperparameter
+`inner_monte_carlo_permutations`*: Integer representing the number of Monte Carlo inner subsamples to do for
-                             optimization.
+                                   hyperparameter optimization.
 Defaults to 10.

 `is_classifier`: 0 for regression, 1 for classification